uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * If multiple features are selected, the user will be prevented from drawing.

-* `drawCircle`: user can draw a new circular `Polygon` feature by clicking the center then along the ring.
+* `drawCircleFromCenter`: user can draw a new circular `Polygon` feature by clicking the center then along the ring.

   * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

   * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose center is the original point and radius is the distance to the clicked position.

+  * If a `LineString` feature is selected, the user will be prevented from drawing a circle.

+  * If multiple features are selected, the user will be prevented from drawing.

+* `drawCircleByBoundingBox`: user can draw a new circular `Polygon` feature by clicking the two corners of bounding box.

+  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

+  * If a `Point` feature is selected, clicking will convert it to a `Polygon` whose radius is the center of two corners of bounding box.

   * If a `LineString` feature is selected, the user will be prevented from drawing a circle.